Are you Afraid of Retirement Planning? Do you wonder if you’ll have enough money when you retire?

 Be as specific as you can but if it’s too vague (like visiting new countries), that’ll do.
 Just get a few initial ideas of what you’re planning to do in your retirement.

 Write as many dreams, goals, wants and needs that you wish to write.
 Don’t stop at 5 or 6 or 10 items.
+Check out this article if you want 200+ bucket list ideas for your retirement.

 Whether you’re in your 20s or 30s or 70s, saving money is essential, so is spending money.
 Learn to balance both to have a happy and satisfying life.